 Speaking of making on-time payments: Making a late payment on a bill you can afford to pay is not just careless.
-It’s also costly mistake.
+It’s also a costly mistake.
 Late payments lower your credit score and increase the interest you owe.
 They can also lead your lender to impose late-payment penalties and increase your interest rate, making your borrowing more expensive for as long as it takes you to pay off your debt.